KevinDaniels-de/RecomMe/README.md

 # RecomMe

+[**_Demo Website_**](https://recom-me.firebaseapp.com/)

 ## Overview

+### Problem
+According to Hurst, [Wallace and Nixon (2013)](https://scholarworks.wmich.edu/reading_horizons/vol52/iss4/5/) nowadays the ability to learn or the education is steadily declining due to the lack of communication between students.
+[Magnan and Back (2007)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1944-9720.2007.tb02853.x) stated that the willingness to learn and the ability to master a foreign language can significantly improve when local and abroad students communicate more often.
+To better the interaction between students an application is needed that provides this requirement with attractive incentives to bind the users.
+For this problem the application "RecomMe" (Recommend me) was developed.

+### Idea
 RecomMe is an application that allows a user to redeem vouchers at local university facilities to get a discounted meal or drink.
 To unlock these vouchers a certain amount of experience points must be collected.
 The higher your level the more valuable vouchers you can unlock and use.
 The cost of redeeming a voucher is equal to the required level.
 Recommend a facility or using a voucher sets a 48-hour cooldown timer before a user can repeat that action.
 In order to gain experience points, the user can recommend the facility to other users or "collect" people nearby.
 A person in the neighbourhood brings more experience than the recommendation of a facility.

-[**_Demo Website_**](https://recom-me.firebaseapp.com/)

 # Implementation

 ## Design
 For the layout of the app the [Neomorphism](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6) style was chosen.
 This new-fangled look is supposed to be an intermediate step between flat- and material design.
+The reason for choosing this theme is a counter to the sheer amount of simple Material Design Apps that Google established and a more "fresh" style targets the students and can lead to more store downloads later on.
 Since it is possible to define several box shadows in one selector in CSS, this design can also be used on the web and simulate a smooth three-dimensional look.
 The color chosen was a strong, slightly matt purple, which is not too strenuous for the eyes and is currently in vogue, as the [Sondora](https://sondoramarketing.com/blog/2020-web-design-trends/) marketing agency explains.

 ## Database